survivejs/webpack-book/manuscript/04_what_is_webpack.md

 You might be familiar with tools, such as [LiveReload](http://livereload.com/) or [BrowserSync](http://www.browsersync.io/), already.
 These tools refresh the browser automatically as you make changes.
 HMR takes things one step further.
 In the case of React, it allows the application to maintain its state without forcing a refresh.
 While this does not sound that special, it makes a big difference in practice.

-Note that HMR is available in Browserify via [livereactload](https://github.com/milankinen/livereactload), so it's not a feature that's exclusive to webpack.
+Note that HMR is available in Browserify via [livereactload](https://github.com/milankinen/livereactload), so it’s not a feature that’s exclusive to webpack.

 ## Code Splitting

-Aside from the HMR feature, webpack's bundling capabilities are extensive.
+Aside from the HMR feature, webpack’s bundling capabilities are extensive.
 Webpack allows you to split code in various ways.
 You can even load code dynamically as your application gets executed.
 This sort of lazy loading comes in handy, especially for larger applications.
 You can load dependencies as you need them.

 Even small applications can benefit from code splitting, as it allows the users to get something useable in their hands faster.
 Performance is a feature, after all.
 Knowing the basic techniques is worthwhile.